 The school maintains close contact with social care teams, particularly the Children's Disability Team, in order to support children and their families and promote effective multi-agency working.
 Some of our pupils attend short breaks care providers.
-Contact between school and these establishments is encouraged, as is participation in joint reviews, where possible, to ensure continuity for families.
+Contact between school and these establishments is fostered through participation in joint reviews, where possible, to ensure continuity for families.